 “Quick Change” locking system: A pending patent system for a safe and smooth transition and resting between exercises.

-Gun racks are used for heavy barbell lifting or as a safeguard against getting ‘stuck’ at the bottom of an exercise.
-They also make the starting position for exercises like upright row and standing military press easier to achieve.
+For heavy barbell lifting, gun racks safeguard against getting ‘stuck’ at the bottom of an exercise.
+They also make the starting position for exercises like upright row and standing military press easier.

 High cable: Is for lat pulldown (back), triceps pushdowns (back of arm).